Seek advice first

 If you have been wronged by a police officer(s) (e.g. assaulted or wrongly detained), you may wish to take legal action by initiating civil proceedings for police misconduct.
 To do this, seek advice from a community legal centre or from a private solicitor (see Legal services that can help).

-You must have a “cause of action” in order to sue for police misconduct.
+To sue for police misconduct, you must have a “cause of action”.
 Police misconduct claims are usually under the tort law and commonly include:

 1 Assault and battery: this is generally defined as the unlawful application of force.
 Force is unlawful if it is excessive.

-2 False imprisonment: this is any total restraint of the liberty of a person (for even a short period) by the use of force, or the threat of force, or the threat of confinement, without lawful justification.
+2 False imprisonment: this is any total restraint of a person’s liberty (for even a short period) by the use of force, or the threat of force, or the threat of confinement, without lawful justification.
 Once imprisonment is proved, it is up to the police to establish that it was lawful.

 3 Malicious prosecution: this occurs where criminal charges have been brought or maintained for an improper basis and without reasonable or proper basis.
-An example of malicious prosecution is where charges are initiated to discredit a person because they lodged a police misconduct complaint.
+For example, charges that are initiated to discredit a person because they lodged a police misconduct complaint.

 4 Misfeasance in public office: this is where a police officer commits an invalid or unauthorised act in the purported discharge of their duties and this causes a person loss or harm.